 Many magickal practitioners--Wiccans, Witches, Pagans, Magicians, Wizards; the labels are endless--have defined magick as "the manipulation of energy in conformity with will."
 In other words, using our personal energy--with focused intent--at the quantum level to affect other energies on the quantum level to manifest desired change that is real and visible on all levels.

 However, nearly all forms of Witchcraft and magick make use of a variety of tools such as herbs, stones, oils, athames, wands, music, etc. If magick is just using your personal energy, why the use of such magickal tools?

-If magick is using one's personal energy, why the use of such tools?
-This article delves into two main reasons behind the use of such tools and their benefits in spellcasting.
+This article delves into two main reasons behind the use of these tools and their benefits in spellcasting.

 Shift in Consciousness

-Humans are not the only ones composed of energy.
-Plants, animals, stones, and all matter are composed of energy of different vibrations.
 Witches spend years learning and working with the different vibrations inherent within these items.
-Adding them to spells provides more focused energies that combine with personal energy when shifting energies to reach a desired outcome.
+Adding them to spells provides more focused energies that combine with our personal energy.
+We then use these combined energies for shifting the energies around us to reach a desired outcome.

 Necessary or Not?

 However, if you can make your magick more effective or even just find ways to conserve your personal energy to do more magick, why would you not?

 An experienced and effective Witch has no need of tools.
 That said, an experienced and effective Witch will also have a working relationship with living creatures, plants, spirits, stones, and the like.
 They, in turn, will assist the Witch--as magickal tools--in whatever they need to do.
 For the newcomer, the use of tools is great to help build that ability to quickly shift consciousness.

 Although no magickal practitioner--beginner or seasoned--should feel that any tool is absolutely required to be effective in magick, magickal tools are a great aid in tapping into our personal power.